georgehrlin/LaunchSchool_RB110/lesson_1/05_The_PEDAC_Problem_Solving_Process_0.md

 ## A: Algorithms
 1. Create an empty array `rows` to hold all of the rows
 2. Create a `row` array and add it to the overall `rows` array
-  - Extracted as a sub-problem: Create a Row
+   - (Extracted as a sub-problem: Create a Row)
 3. Repeat step 2 until all the necessary rows have been created
-  - All the rows have been created when the length of `rows` is equal to the input integer
+   - All the rows have been created when the size of `rows` is equal to the input integer
 4. Sum the final row
 5. Return the sum

-### Sub-Problem: Create a Row
+## Sub-Problem: Create a Row
 Rules:
 - Row is an array
 - Array contains integers